bohleadam/adambohle-blog/content/post/azure-migrate-avs/index.md

 1. Standardize the inputs
 2. Remove the human error
-3. no bias, let the calculation engine do its thing.
+3. No bias, let the calculation engine do its thing.

 I won't go into the detail around how Azure Migrate works, or how to set this up, you can find that detail by going to the [Azure Migrate Documentation](https://docs.microsoft.com/en-gb/azure/migrate/) and you can find a lot of detail here around the process for [Azure VMware Solution Assessments](https://docs.microsoft.com/en-gb/azure/migrate/concepts-assessment-calculation).